mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 ### bool GetStandardValuesSupported([ITypeDescriptorContext context](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.itypedescriptorcontext?view=net-8.0))

 Returns whether this object supports a standard set of values that can be picked from a list, using the wrapped converter's method.

+#### Remarks
+This method overrides the base implementation to ensure that the check is performed using the wrapped converter's method.This is useful when you need to determine if an object supports a standard set of values, and you want to ensure that the check is not affected by the current culture settings of the system.

 ```cs
 bool GetStandardValuesSupported(ITypeDescriptorContext context)